 |Table of contents|

-The canonical joseki for the solid connection at is as shown, with making a three-space extension from a pillar? of two stones, completing the joseki.
+The canonical joseki for the solid connection at is as shown, with making a three-space extension from two stones, "completing" the joseki.
 Here the low extension is shown, may also be played at the high extension at a.
 The low extension emphasizes territory, while the high extension emphasizes influence.
 See fourth line vs. third line for more discussion on this aspect.
-The "White extension" section below discusses some aspects of these extensions.

 In older days, at d is also seen (Takahashi Shigeyuki (B) vs. Go Seigen 1936-04-14), but presently it is no longer considered to be joseki.
 See 3-4 point, high approach, inside contact / discussion about why d is considered to be too wide.

 In special cases, may also be played as a pincer at or around .
 See the section on "Black pincer variant" below for more.